yanei11/sheep_ast/example/grep_like/Example1.md

 To see what kind of information passed from the framework, you can utilise :show function.
 It is kind of debug function to inspect what the passed data is.
 If you edit :disable => false, then you will see them.
 Please check it and you can see beter understanding about framework.

-3. 3rd code bloc
+## 3rd code bloc

 The Ast has domain `always` so it is called anytime.
 And action :na = NotAction is registered.
 It does not do specific action.
 The match is `any`.
 The syntax alias `any` is introduced in the syntax_alias.rb.
-In that file, you will see `any` is [:r. '.*'], and it means it is regex match and the match expression is '.*' which matches any string.
+In that file, you will see `any` is `[:r. '.*']`, and it means it is regex match and the match expression is '.*' which matches any string.
 That is why it is `any`.
 The expression is matched by AST of registered order.
 So, in this case, expression is processed by `default.main` and by `always.continue`.
 Strategy of finding expression in sheep_ast is to evaluate all the Ast in registered ordere, and if they could not match expression, then raise `NotFound` exception.
-If you execute `make example1_fail`, then you will see the sheep_ast sends Notound error.
+If you execute `make example1_fail`, then you will see the sheep_ast sends `NotFound error`.
 The failed version. this code block is missing.
 Since this block matches any expression, so NotFound error never occurs.

 # Feed input files to the framework